openspending/fiscal-data-package/spec/index.md

         // OPTIONAL: the resource in which the field is located.
 Defaults to the first resource in the `resources` array.
         "resource": "budget-2014-au"

+        // OPTIONAL: the field within this dimension (if it exists) for which this field provides a label.
+        "labelfor": "..."
       },
       "code": {
         "source": "class_code"